Blog

 Author

 Burnout is a real and ever-present threat in ministry.
 As church leaders, we give everything — our time, energy, and heart — to care for others.
-Yet, the very act of giving can often leave us depleted, overwhelmed, and teetering on the edge of burnout.
-And while traditional advice like "take a vacation," "seek counseling," or "exercise regularly" is valuable, they don't address the root causes that uniquely affect the modern church leader (MCL).
+Yet the very act of giving can leave us depleted, overwhelmed, and teetering on the edge of pastor burnout.
+Traditional advice like "take a vacation," "seek counseling," or "exercise regularly" is valuable, but it doesn't address the root causes that uniquely affect church leaders.

-Here are some unconventional, yet highly effective ways for MCLs to avoid burnout:
+Here are seven unconventional, yet highly effective, ways to avoid pastor burnout.

 1. Love What You Do — Completely

 You've probably heard the saying, "Find something you love to do, and you'll never work a day in your life."
-For the MCL, this sentiment holds even more weight.
-If you feel yourself burning out, it might not be just because you’re overworked — it could be because you’re doing things you don’t love.
+For a pastor, this holds even more weight.
+If you feel yourself burning out, it might not be just because you're overworked — it could be because you're spending your days on things you don't love.

-While every job has its challenges, MCLs focus on aligning their passions with their work.
-If you don’t love the core of what you’re doing as a pastor — the essence of guiding, leading, and shepherding people — it’s no wonder burnout is creeping in.
+Every job has its challenges, but leaders who avoid burnout tend to actively align their work with their passions.
+If you don't love the core of what you're doing — the essence of guiding, leading, and shepherding people — burnout is only a matter of time.

-So, how do you fix this?
+So how do you fix this?
 Take inventory of your job.
-What are the parts that give you energy, and what are the parts that drain you?
-If you’re constantly doing things that don't ignite your passion, you’re on a fast track to burnout.
-The MCL doesn't just love ministry, they love the unique ways they serve.
-Reignite your passion by refocusing on the aspects of the job that you enjoy the most.
+What gives you energy, and what drains you?
+If you're constantly doing things that don't ignite your passion, you're on a fast track to burnout.
+Reignite it by refocusing on the parts of the job you enjoy most and are genuinely gifted at.

 2. Delegate the Tasks You Hate

-Matt Bloom’s research on pastoral well-being identified that pastors are expected to master 64 different competencies.
-Sixty-four!
-That’s an impossible load to bear — no one is gifted in every area.
-Yet, many pastors feel the pressure to do it all, leading to exhaustion and, ultimately, burnout.
+Matt Bloom's research on pastoral well-being at the University of Notre Dame identified that pastors are expected to master 64 different competencies.
+Sixty-four.
+That's an impossible load to carry — no one is gifted in every area.
+Yet many pastors feel pressure to do it all, leading to exhaustion and, eventually, burnout.

 3. Say No to Sacred Cows

-Church traditions can be wonderful, but sometimes they can also be burdens.
-Whether it’s a weekly program, a certain style of service, or an annual event, many pastors feel trapped by what’s expected.
-Over time, these "sacred cows" — the things that have always been done just because — can become major sources of stress.
+Church traditions can be wonderful, but they can also become burdens.
+Whether it's a weekly program, a certain style of service, or an annual event, many pastors feel trapped by what's expected.
+Over time, these "sacred cows" — the things done just because they've always been done — become major sources of stress.

-MCLs are bold enough to break free from these traditions when necessary.
-They constantly ask themselves, “Is this still serving the mission of the church?”
-If the answer is no, they’re not afraid to change things.
+Leaders who last are bold enough to break free from these traditions when necessary.
+They constantly ask, "Is this still serving the mission of the church?"
+If the answer is no, they're not afraid to change it.

-Breaking free from sacred cows can help alleviate the pressure of maintaining the status quo.
-It gives you permission to innovate, to simplify, and to make sure that every ministry effort has a clear purpose.
-This kind of freedom can be incredibly liberating and can save you from the slow drain of trying to keep outdated practices alive.
+Breaking free from sacred cows gives you permission to innovate, simplify, and make sure every ministry effort has a clear purpose — and it can save you from the slow drain of propping up outdated practices.

 4. Spend Time Outside the Walls

-For many church leaders, ministry has historically been confined to what happens within the four walls of the church building.
-But for the MCL, the most important ministry happens outside.
+For many church leaders, ministry has historically meant what happens within the four walls of the building.
+But the most important ministry often happens outside it.

 5. Rethink Success

-One of the major contributors to burnout is an unhealthy definition of success.
+One of the biggest contributors to burnout is an unhealthy definition of success.
 Many pastors believe success looks like more people in the pews, bigger budgets, and grander buildings.
-But these external metrics are rarely a true reflection of spiritual health.
+But those external metrics rarely reflect spiritual health.

 • Are my people growing in their faith?